Call for abstracts!

 - Community-led and grassroots initiatives: collective ownership, mutual aid, tenant organizing, and resistance movements

-Proposals for individual papers should include a title, an abstract of no more than 500 words, up to
+Proposals for individual papers should include a title, an abstract of no more than 500 words and up to five keywords.

 Information regarding the acceptance of proposals will be provided by the end of June.